cosanlab/kernel/docs/faq.md

 6) Do you have any recommendations for plotting heatmaps of the Reconstructed data?
 I've just been averaging over the z-dimension, but that doesn't seem to be the most ideal.

 Just use your favorite fMRI visualization software for the NIfTI reconstructions.
 This is in MNI space.
 Can paint on the surface too.

+7) Is there an API for accessing web portal?

+here's a fast way to download all the SNIRF files from a study via https://docs.kernel.com/docs/downloading-datasets and running the script within the zip file.

+Exposing our API is on our roadmap and we can see if we can prioritize it.
+Just to clarify, you are looking for:
+- List all dataset ids and metadata in a study
+- Given a dataset id, submit a pipeline
+- Given a pipeline run id, get its status
+- Given a pipeline run id, download its outputs